jikihuang/deeplearning-final-project/README.md

 The system allows a user to type a message, generates a natural language response, converts the response into speech with a custom voice, and optionally produces a talking-avatar video.
 The goal is to demonstrate an end-to-end multimodal foundation model pipeline in a simple interactive interface.

-The demo focuses on functionality and results rather than implementation details.

 ## Foundation Models Used

 This project uses three foundation models or foundation-model-based systems: